vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-vds.md

   - vSphere 7, if vSphere with Tanzu is not enabled.

-### Import Base Image template for TKG Cluster Deployment
+### Import Base Image template for Tanzu Kubernetes Grid Cluster Deployment

 Before create the management cluster, ensure that the base image template is imported into vSphere and is available as a template.
 To import a base image template into vSphere:

-1. Go to the [Tanzu Kubernetes Grid downloads](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-140&productId=988&rPId=49705) page, and download a Tanzu Kubernetes Grid OVA for the cluster nodes.
+1. Go to the [Tanzu Kubernetes Grid downloads](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-154&productId=988&rPId=49705) page, and download a Tanzu Kubernetes Grid OVA for the cluster nodes.

-  1. For the **management cluster**, this must be either a Photon- or Ubuntu-based Kubernetes v1.21.2 OVA.
+   1. For the management cluster, this must be either a Photon- or Ubuntu-based Kubernetes v1.21.2 OVA.

-    **Note:** Custom OVA with a custom Tanzu Kubernetes release (TKr) is also supported, as described in [Build Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-build-images-index.html).
+      **Note:** Custom OVA with a custom Tanzu Kubernetes release (TKr) is also supported, as described in [Build Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-build-images-index.html).

    1. For **workload clusters,** OVA can have any supported combination of OS and Kubernetes versions, as packaged in a Tanzu Kubernetes release

     **Important**: Make sure you download the most recent OVA base image templates in the event of security patch releases.
 You can find updated base image templates that include security patches on the Tanzu Kubernetes Grid product download page.

 1. In the vSphere Client, right-click an object in the vCenter Server inventory, select **Deploy OVF template**.